anasilvr/Libft/README.md

 📄 [Subject PDF v.
 15](https://github.com/anasilvr/Libft/blob/main/en.subject.pdf)

-The contents and structure of this repository are subject to changes frequently as new general functions developed during other projects are added here.
+The content of this repository is subject to constant change as new general functions developed during other projects are added here.

 ## Makefile 🔨
 | Command | Usage |